gwang1224/Graces-Blog/_posts/2024-06-11-individual-seed.md

 ![](https://cdn.discordapp.com/attachments/879557685253664768/1215023302616023090/Screenshot_2024-03-06_at_11.48.25_AM.png?ex=65fb3da1&is=65e8c8a1&hm=f513c8f2be632c3f9967f145bf5011a6ffbc7f242391a2d3e3ab356188c77ddc&)

+This trimester, I will work on enhancing the enjoyment of the games by incorporating engaging elements.
+For instance, introduce a level system to the spot-the-difference game and incorporate additional visuals, including animations.
+We will implement this with the codemaxxers so that we can create levels to the game and create incentive to learn.

+Enable users to view their top scores both on their profile page and the leaderboard.
+Consider displaying each user’s game session history to illustrate progress and foster motivation.
+Our crossover group has already implemented this.
+We also want to ensure the leaderboard is seamlessly connected with users, enabling post requests to function effectively.
+Implement a feature to display users’ names instead of their IDs for better identification.

 ### Key Commits

 1. testing logout: works in deleting cookie but doesn't work when implemented on front end ([link](https://github.com/GAVE-CSA/GAVE-backend-v3/commit/bd4b5247fb6804993c6fd4f1f73ca09c1abce32e))